17 Free DIY Toy Box You Can Build Today (With Instructions)

 Toy boxes can provide additional storage, double up as items like benches, or incorporate chalkboards, and they may even encourage your kids to tidy up after themselves (maybe).

-You can even get the kids to help make the new toy box.
+You can even get the kids to help make their new toy box.
 The plans include basic but highly functional designs, as well as more complex builds like a pirate chest and even a rolling wagon.

-The 19 Free DIY Toy Box Plans You Can Build Today
+The 17 Free DIY Toy Box Plans

 1. Simple Storage Box Plans From Instructables